-Note that differences in the pace of ageing between jurisdictions mostly reflect migration trends.
+Note that differences in the pace of aging between jurisdictions mostly reflect migration trends.

-Electoral area E has a younger average age than the CVRD, in part due to a lower percentage of seniors-17% of the population is 65 years or older in electoral area E, meanwhile 23% of the CVRDs population is 65 years or older.
-Electoral area E also has fewer seniors than in all of British Columbia, where 18% of the population is 65 years or older.
+Electoral area F has a slightly older average age than the CVRD.
+It has a similar share of seniors to the CVRD-22% of the population is 65 years or older in electoral area F, similar to the 23% of the population in the CVRD as a region.
+This proportion has increased dramatically, from just 14% in 2006.
+Electoral area F also has a higher percentage of seniors than the rest of BC, where 18% of the population is 65 years or older.

-Electoral area E has a higher percentage of children (aged 0-14) at 18% of its population than both the CVRD as a region (15%) and British Columbia (15%).
-Electoral area E also has a slightly greater share of residents 15-10 years old (6% of its population) compared to the CVRD (5%) and British Columbia (6%), but slightly fewer residents aged 20-24 years old, at 4% of its population (compared to 6% in British Columbia).
+Electoral area F has a slightly lower percentage of children (aged 0-14) at 12% of its population than both the CVRD as a region (15%) and British Columbia (15%).
+Electoral area F also has very similar shares of residents 15-10 years old (5% of its population) compared to the CVRD (5%) and British Columbia (6%), and residents aged 20-24 years old, at 3% of its population (compared to 4% across the CVRD).